 It’s clear that this project has been a huge endeavor.
 All parties, including the State of Michigan EGLE view our program as one of the biggest and most complex in the entire state.
 The HRCOL program is not about managing a single lake – our program is managing 9 lakes connected by a river system that originates many miles north of us.
 Since the inception of this weed control project the PBWOA has had conversations with different lake scientists, some related to our endeavors as well as others who have no vested interest.
 They ALL believe in the concept of a biodiverse healthy lake system and all state that with the challenges they see in lakes all over the country, a MANAGED program is imperative for the survival of our chain of lakes.
 The comment “you would not want to see your lakes if it was not managed and treated” was heard more than once.

-After four years of observing the development of this Chain of Lakes Improvement Project and participating as voice for our residents and members the PBWOA believes a lake improvement program needs to continue.
+Observing the development of this Chain of Lakes Improvement Project and participating as voice for our residents and members since the projects inception, the PBWOA believes a lake improvement program needs to continue.
 As stated earlier, it took decades for the lakes to get this way and we believe it will take more than 5 years to reverse the cycle.
-With four years behind us and one more committed to treatment we need to remember how far we have come and how much we stand to lose.
+The lake community needs to remember how far we have come and how much we stand to lose if the program is discontinued.
 We have a solid foundation for protecting our property values and the health and enjoyment of these lakes as we consider going forward with this endeavor.